Please, stop asking for free advice.

 I have to respectively ask you to stop emailing business owners asking for a guidebook on how to start and run your small business.
 For free.

-When someone emails you to engage you in an expertise of yours, do you freely give up your time?
+When someone emails you to engage in your expertise, do you freely give up your time?
 I'm assuming you provide a service, and with that service there comes a fee.
 The same can be said for sitting down with a business owner and asking them to help you in your business.

-I never got into business to, after years of research and refinement on what I want my company to be, just hand over everything I worked so hard on.
-So please, don’t email me about what I charge because what I charge really doesn’t apply to you at all, anyway.
-Also, if you want to know how I structure my business with team members, employees and subcontractors– that’s also proprietary information.
-I know you want to just “pick my brain” about so many topics you're curious about (and need help with), but this brain has spent 10 years building a business from scratch, learning from mistakes, and also paying a mentor/coach to help me in my business.
+I know you want to just “pick my brain” about so many topics you're curious about (and need help with), but this brain has spent 12 years building a business from scratch, learning from mistakes, and also paying a mentor/coach to help me in my business.

 Instead of emailing a professional and asking for free advice, why not engage them and ask what they would charge to give you some of their time?
 I bet you'd not only get an answer and some face-to-face, but you're very likely to also gain their respect and appreciation.

-If you're not financially prepared to hire a mentor, or engage a professional in a little one-on-one Q&A, consider joining some facebook groups (like Savvy Business Owners) where professionals help each other and trade information.
+If you're not financially prepared to hire a mentor or engage a professional in a little one-on-one Q&A, consider joining some Facebook groups where professionals help each other and trade information.
 While the information may not be based on an evaluation of your business directly, you can at least get your foot off the ground and take that first step.